business

 We always tell our clients: guesswork is risky.
 Research is powerful.

-Mr. Ahmed first applied for a Dubai Department of Economy and Tourism (DET) license.
-This allows you to operate as a short-term rental host legally.
+Mr. Ahmed first applied for a Dubai Department of Economy and Tourism (DET) license because he knew that he is going to scale his AirBnB business in the future.
+This allows him to operate as a short-term rental host legally

 Then, we helped him get certified by the Dubai Tourism and Commerce Marketing (DTCM) authority.
 This registration officially lists your property as a licensed holiday home.